Sugarloaf Mountain (Florida): Geology

 Sugarloaf Mountain's geology is tied to the formation of Florida's sand ridges, specifically the Lake Wales Ridge.
 The mountain consists of relict sand ridges and dunes formed in a marine shoreline environment about 2 million years ago during the Pleistocene epoch.
 Since the Pleistocene, the sands comprising the mountain have probably been uplifted due to isostatic rebound of the crust beneath the Florida Platform.
 The uplift is attributed to the karstification/erosion of the platform, which is reducing the weight on the underlying basement rock, triggering a process similar to post-glacial rebound.

 Recreation

 The state of Florida designated the Green Mountain Scenic Byway, which primarily traverses the eastern side of the mountain.
 The route offers panoramic views of the surrounding landscape and access to newly acquired ecological preserves and historic sites.

 Biking along the Byway as well as on other roads on the mountain has become popular, due to the challenge imposed by the relatively rugged terrain of the mountain compared to the surrounding area.

 Sugarloaf Mountain also had a golf course.
 Designed by the firm of Coore & Crenshaw to take advantage of the relatively prominent topography, the course was to be part of the proposed private Sugarloaf Mountain Golf Club residential development.
 The golf course was closed in 2012 due to low turnout and slow development in the wake of the 2008 housing bubble.

+Mentions in fiction

+In the speculative fiction novel American War by Omar El Akkad, Sugarloaf Mountain is turned into an island by climate change related flooding; it is repurposed as a Guantanamo Bay-esque detention facility in a Second American Civil War.